 Step 2: Select The Data

 You can select the data using your mouse or you can click on any cell in the data and the PivotTable will automatically select all of the data.
 Below I clicked on E6.

 Then when I click on Data-PivotTable to start the Pivot Table wizard, the wizard will automatically select all of the surrounding data.
 But I'm getting ahead of myself.
 To initiate the PivotTable, click on Data and select PivotTable and PivotChart Report:

-This will launch the PivotTable Wizard:
+This will launch the Create PivotTable prompt.